 Our income comes mainly from membership dues, grants and donations.
 A choir garage sale in the spring is great fun.
 We are most grateful to our community - private donors, Oregon Country Fair, Helios Resource Network and Lane Arts Council - for their generous support.
 Scholarships and dues set on a sliding scale allow persons at every income level to participate fully in choir activities.

 We are a self-governed choir.
 The responsibility for administration, fundraising and song selection is shared among all choir members.
 We incorporated as a 501(C)3 non-profit public charity in 2003.
 Our corporate structure is a Board of Directors consisting of all willing choir members and three elected officers.
 Decisions are made by the choir at regularly held business meetings where we ensure everyone is heard and arrive at solutions together.
-See our YouTube interview Julia Linebarger-Taylor gave to UO student, Alex Katz, early this year.
+See our YouTube interview which Julia Linebarger-Taylor gave to UO student, Alex Katz, in 2014.

 © 2008-2014 Eugene Peace Choir | Designed and Hand-Built by Tom Berg | Updated 11-16-2014